jensb89/MoneyMoney-BarCharts-Monthly/README.md

 # MoneyMoney-BarCharts-Monthly
-Export extension for MoneyMoney (Mac App) that exports a HTML file with up to three bar charts for each month (income, outgoing, difference)
+Export extension for the macOS app MoneyMoney (https://moneymoney-app.com) that exports a HTML file with up to three bar charts for each month (income, outgoing, difference).
+Charts.js (https://www.chartjs.org/) is used for generating the bar charts.

 ## Installation & Usage